 The Group undertook an Energy Savings Opportunity Scheme (ESOS) assessment in December 2019 to identify opportunities for energy savings.
-Whilst the Group are committed to sustainability and becoming energy efficient whilst reducing carbon footprint, due to the Covid-19 pandemic specific efficiency improvement projects were put on hold in this financial year.
+The Group is committed to sustainability and becoming energy efficient whilst reducing its carbon footprint.
+Due to the coronavirus pandemic in 2020, specific efficiency improvement projects were put on hold in this financial year.
+The following actions have been taken to reduce environmental impact: